 To avoid such a thing from happening, run the best antivirus software.
-It scans and removes malware or viruses on your device and boosts your security levels.
+It scans and removes malware or viruses on your device, boosting your security levels.

 5. Refrain From Torrenting

 Tor Browser is not built for P2P file-sharing.
 The Tor exit nodes block the file-sharing traffic, and if you still download torrents, be prepared for slow speed.
-If you use Tor for downloading, you are compromising your anonymity to avoid it.
+If you use Tor for downloading, you compromise your anonymity to avoid it.

-Also, the insecure design of the BitTorrent client makes your IP address exposed to trackers and poses a threat to your online anonymity.
+Also, the BitTorrent client’s insecure design exposes your IP address to trackers and threatens your online anonymity.

 6. Use Private Search Engines

-Popular search engines like Google or Microsoft Edgework work as a data collection tool.
+Popular search engines like Google or Microsoft Edgework work as data collection tools.
 They collect and share your sensitive information, such as search queries and website visits.
 Thus, you should use the private search engine on Tor.
-The private search engines make your searches anonymous, hide the IP address, prevent trackers and adware from spoiling your browsing experience.
+Private search engines make your searches anonymous, hide the IP address, and prevent trackers and adware from spoiling your browsing experience.

-However, according to Redefine Privacy, most privacy search engines have a shady logging policy and jurisdiction.
-They are not the best but way better than Google.
+However, Redefine Privacy says most privacy search engines have a shady logging policy and jurisdiction.
+They are not the best, but they are way better than Google.

 7. Practice Safe Browsing Tips